All Episodes

 And everybody was just, yeah, man, right answer.

-It was really impressive, is the bottom line.
+It was really impressive is the bottom line.

 And not just, you know, the Council on Foreign Relations crowd, I mean, it's made up of all kinds of people.

-It's made up of journalists, uh, it's it's made up of scholars, uh, corporate people.
+It's made up of scholars, corporate people.

 And the important thing is that they think they're important.

-They think they matter, they think, I mean, their egos are huge.
+I mean, their egos are huge.

 And Rubio impressed them.

-Well, it was it was a stunning thing for a lot of people who think Rubio is too young, uh, too inexperienced, and it was a massive, massive statement and massive move for Rubio this week.
+It was a stunning thing for a lot of people who think Rubio is too young, too inexperienced.

 And it's not alone.

-Not still early, and it is why there aren't really any momentous things happening right now.
+And it is why there aren't really any momentous things happening right now.

-Now back to the Amtrak derailment here, because they have some audio soundbites on this that I want you to hear.
+Because I have some audio soundbites on this that I want you to hear.

 But let me go through some things here.

-Because the first thing that happens very look at the New York Times headline.
+Because the first thing that happens, very, look at the New York Times headline.

 You can't have any more purposeful bias in a news story and headline than that.